What are cycles?

-- 360° Review: This review template adds the perspective of other direct reports of the reviewee and/or peer reviewers.
-While direct reports are automatically pulled from your employee directory, peer reviewers can be "nominated" by the reviewee or his/her manager.
+- 360° Assessment: This assessment template adds the perspective of other direct reports of the reviewee and/or peers.
+While direct reports are automatically pulled from your employee directory, peers can be "nominated" by the reviewee or his/her manager.

-- Leadership Review: This scenario enables upward feedback towards managers.
-Each participant (manager) will write a self-evaluation and can be reviewed by direct reports or nominated peer reviewers.
+- Leadership Assessment: This scenario enables upward feedback towards managers.
+Each participant (manager) will write a self-evaluation and can be assessed by direct reports or nominated peers.

 As you can see below, each template consists of a number of settings that can be fully customised.
-This should allow you to cover any use case and fully adjust the review scope and privacy to the needs of your company.
+This should allow you to cover any use case and fully adjust the scope and privacy to the needs of your company.

 4th step - Questions